Get the latest Vera news

 As a bonus for employers, when care coordination from an on-site clinic is integrated into a benefit strategy, it results in significantly reduced healthcare costs and improved productivity.

 Give your employees access to proper care coordination.
 Find out what it takes to launch your on-site clinic.
-Download our eBook: Strategic Guide to Planning and Launching an On-Site Clinic.
+Download our FREE eBook: Strategic Guide to Planning and Launching an On-Site Clinic.